Estimated reading time: 7 minutes

 The bay was sheltered from the sea.

-We slurped thought the coffee, finished off the daily diary, and then headed to our dining room for a lite breakfast.
+We slurped through the coffee, finished the daily diary, and headed to our dining room for a light breakfast.

 Breakfast at the Grill.

-We checked out bia security and walked the gangplank toward Mahogany Bay.
+We checked out through the ship’s security and walked the gangplank toward Mahogany Bay.
 Mahogany Bay is the cruise ship port owned by Carnival Corporation, located on the island of Roatan.
 Roatan is a popular cruise ship stop in the Western Caribbean, typically on the same itinerary as Belize and Cozumel.

-It can hold to ships at one time and the piers are first class compete with air conditioned tourist traps!
+The port can hold two ships at once, and the piers are first-class and compete with air-conditioned tourist traps!

 Lined up!

-We walked around the shops and Mary bought me a SPF 80 long sleeved shirt complete with a hoodie.
-I asked her about the hookie and she said, “On you bad hair days, you can wear the shirt backwards!”
+We walked around the shops, and Mary bought me an SPF 80 long-sleeved shirt, complete with a hoodie.
+I asked her about the hoodie, and she said, “On your bad hair days, you can wear the shirt backward!”
 She is always thinking.

-Mary took a quick potty break before we hot suited up and she announced the potties were air conditioned!
+Mary took a quick potty break before we got suited up, and she announced the potties were air-conditioned!
 Wow.

 Waiting to get harnessed up.

 We are harnessed up and await our executive limo to the top of the hill.
-Well, it turned out to be a mini-pickup truck where we were going to have to ride in the back.
+Well, the “limo” was a mini-pickup truck, and we would have to ride in the back.
 The operator took one look at the two of us and put us in the cab with the driver.
-It’s good to look old and in my case decrepit.
+It’s good to look old and, in my case, decrepit.

-We are ready to hang precariously form a single thread.
+We are ready to hang precariously from a single thread.

 Wait, I’m coming.

-It was a great virw form the top.
+It was a great view from the top.

-This was the easiest station.
-I kept the camera in a button-up pocket because we were really moving.
-Station #4 had a top speed of 45 miles per hour and we had to use our asbestos gloves to slow down before hitting the station!
+The first station was the easiest.
+I kept the camera in a button-up pocket because we were moving fast!
+Station #4 had a top speed of 45 miles per hour, and we had to use our asbestos gloves to slow down before hitting the station!
 Oh my!

 Here we go!